RobertJDevOP/RobertJDevOP/README.md

 - 🌱 I am a full stack developer from Colombia, why full stack?
-I have been able to have the opportunity to build complete applications but I love the backend development more, I must be honest my work experience in the industry is already 3 years old.
+I have been able to have the opportunity to build complete applications but I love the backend development more, I must be honest my work experience in the industry is already three years old.
 - Fan of technology I think that technology can change many things in this world ❤️

 ### Connect with me: